Codimension two souls and cancellation phenomena: On classifying smooth manifolds via surgery

-Kervaire-Milnor~\cite{KerMil} showed that $bP_{n+1}$ is a finite cyclic group which vanishes if $n$ is even, and has order at most $2$ if $n=4r+1$.
-On the other hand, the order of $P_{4r}$ grows exponentially with $r$, and this is the case we focus on in the present paper.
-Each element of $bP_{4r}$ with $r\ge 2$ is represented by a (unique up to orientation-preserving diffeomorphism) homotopy sphere $\Sigma^{4r-1}(d)$ that bounds a parallelizable manifold of signature $8d$.
-Here $\Sigma^{4r-1}(1)=S^{4r-1}$, and $\Sigma^{4r-1}(1)$ generates $bP_{4r}$.
+The results of~\cite{KerMil} show that $bP_{n+1}$ is a finite cyclic group which vanishes if $n$ is even, and has order at most $2$ if $n=4r+1$ (the order is 1 if $r=0,1,3,7$ or 15, not yet known if $r=31$, and 2 otherwise).
+On the other hand, the order of $bP_{4r}$ grows exponentially with $r$, and this is the case we study in the present paper.
+Each element of $bP_{4r}$ with $r\ge 2$ is represented by a homotopy sphere $\Sigma^{4r-1}(d)$ that bounds a parallelizable manifold $W$ of signature $8d$; the oriented diffeomorphism type of $\Sigma^{4r-1}(d)$ depends only on the signature of the cobounding manifold $W$, so that the homotopy sphere $\Sigma^{4r-1}(1)$ generates $bP_{4r}$ and $\Sigma^{4r-1}(0)=S^{4r-1}$.

-We illustrate how surgery works in a setting that plays an important role in this paper.
-Removing an open disk from the interior of a parallelizable manifold with boundary $\Sigma^{4r-1}(d)$ yields a parallelizable cobordism $W^{4r}$ between $\Sigma^{4r-1}(d)$ and $S^k$, and hence defines a normal map
+We shall illustrate how surgery works for an example which is central to this paper.
+Removing an open disk from the interior of a parallelizable manifold with boundary $\Sigma^{4r-1}(d)$ yields a parallelizable cobordism $W^{4r}$ between $\Sigma^{4r-1}(d)$ and $S^{4r-1}$, and hence defines a normal map